Congresswoman Joyce Beatty

-A sought after public speaker and the recipient of numerous awards, she was previously named one of Ebony Magazine’s 150 most powerful African-Americans in the United States.
+A sought-after public speaker and the recipient of numerous awards, Congresswoman Beatty was previously named one of Ebony Magazine’s 150 most powerful African-Americans in the United States.

 She received her Bachelor of Arts from Central State University, her Master of Science from Wright State University, and completed all requirements but her dissertation for a doctorate at the University of Cincinnati.
-Congresswoman Beatty has been awarded honorary doctorate degrees from Ohio Dominican University and Central State University.
+Congresswoman Beatty has been awarded honorary doctorate degrees from The Ohio State University, Ohio Dominican University, and Central State University, as well as an honorary juris doctor from Capital University Law School.

 Congresswoman Beatty is married to attorney Otto Beatty, Jr. and a proud grandmother to Leah and Spencer, who lovingly call her “Grammy.”